Biden tears up campaign playbook by drifting left even after primaries end

 A leader in the progressive movement says Biden’s moves are not only good politics but good policy during the coronavirus crisis.

-“While embracing bold progressive positions is useful for unifying the party, I think the larger point is that Joe Biden recognizes theses solutions meet this coronavirus moment,” said Change Campaign Committee co-founder Adam Green.
+“While embracing bold progressive positions is useful for unifying the party, I think the larger point is that Joe Biden recognizes theses solutions meet this coronavirus moment,” said Progressive Change Campaign Committee co-founder Adam Green.

 “There’s really a sweet spot for Joe Biden where endorsing bold ideas like canceling student debt and holding corporations accountable doesn’t just energize progressives, but provides a stark contrast to Trump and helps Biden show he’d meet this moment with the gravity it deserves,” added Green, whose group backed Warren in the primaries.